wesabe/grendel-ruby/README.md

     - created_at  # DateTime
     - keys  # array of key fingerprints

-If the user is not found, a `Grendel::HTTPException` will be thrown with a message containing `404 Not Found`
+If the user is not found, a `Grendel::Client::HTTPException` will be thrown with a message containing `404 Not Found`

 ### Changing A User's Password